 My John Muir Trail food prep

-I decanted pretty much everything from the shop bought packaging into Ziploc bags.
+I decanted pretty everything from the shop bought packaging into Ziploc bags.
 It’s surprising how much weight and bulk you can lose by doing this, which is key to squeezing everything into your bear can.

 I portioned out the ingredients for my dinners and breakfasts in separate ziplocks to save a bit of time and faff on the trail.
 It also made preparing the meals a lot easier as I could just add boiling water to the bag, zip it up, and let it re-hydrate whilst I got on with something else.
 As a little bonus it also works really nicely as a hand warmer and you can eat straight from the bag (no need for washing up or a bowl!)